 Operating results may be impacted by our buying, selling and financing in currencies other than the functional currency of our operating companies ("transactional exposure").
 We mitigate this risk by entering into forward foreign exchange, futures and option contracts.
 Forward foreign exchange contracts are executed with banks that we believe are creditworthy.
 The gains and losses related to foreign currency contracts are deferred and included in the measurement of the foreign currency transaction subject to the hedge.
-Gains and losses incurred related to forward foreign exchange contracts hedging recognized assets or liabilities or unrecognized firm commitments are reflected in earnings and are generally offset by the gains and losses incurred related to forward foreign exchange, futures and options contracts hedging forecasted transactions or the variability of cash flows to be received or paid related to a recognized asset or liability are deferred in accumulated other comprehensive loss and reflected in earnings when the underlying hedged transactions are realized.
+Gains and losses incurred related to forward foreign exchange contracts hedging recognized assets or liabilities or unrecognized firm commitments are reflected in earnings and are generally offset by the gains and losses incurred related to the hedged items.
+Gains and losses incurred related to forward foreign exchange, futures and options contracts hedging forecasted transactions or the variability of cash flows to be received or paid related to a recognized asset or liability are deferred in accumulated other comprehensive loss and reflected in earnings when the underlying hedged transactions are realized.